Click on the title for session details.

 Coordinated Workshop: (Post-meeting)

 W3.
 Planning for the future of the Canadian Cordillera Array and EarthsCAN.
-In the spirit of the collaboration that was central to coordinating the Lithoprobe transects, during this workshop we will be planning out the initial phases of the Canadian Cordillera Array.
+(Sat.
+11 June, 2017) In the spirit of the collaboration that was central to coordinating the Lithoprobe transects, during this workshop we will be planning out the initial phases of the Canadian Cordillera Array.
+This workshop is intended to expand on the presentations from session T1.
+From Earthscope to EarthsCAN and the Canadian Cordillera Array.
+Are you curious?
+Would you like to be involved?
+Do you have suggestions for innovative sensors or applications for an array of telemetered observatories?
+If so, please come to this workshop.

 CROSS-BORDER EVOLUTION OF THE ROCKY MOUNTAIN REGION